Surrogacy Process Step-by-Step: How to Start Your Journey to Parenthood

 If you’re wondering, “How does surrogacy work?” or “What are the legal steps for surrogacy?”, this blog will provide clear answers.

-Step 1: Understanding Different Types of Surrogacy
+Understanding the Two Types of Surrogacy

 Before beginning your journey, it’s important to understand the two types of surrogacy: